pmaengineering/centralpy/README.md

   --form-id TEXT       | The form ID (a string), usually defined in the XLSForm settings.
 This is a unique identifier for an ODK form. (required)
-  --csv-dir DIRECTORY  | The directory to export CSV files to  (default: ./) --zip-dir DIRECTORY  | The directory to save the downloaded zip to  (default: ./) --keep INTEGER       | The number of zip files to keep in the zip directory, keeping the most recent.
+  --csv-dir DIRECTORY  | The directory to export CSV files to  (default: ./) --zip-dir DIRECTORY  | The directory to save the downloaded zip to  (default: ./) --no-attachments     | If this flag is supplied, then the CSV zip will be downloaded without attachments.
+  --keep INTEGER       | The number of zip files to keep in the zip directory, keeping the most recent.
 The number must be 1 or larger for anything to happen. (default: -1)
   --help               | Show this message and exit.